StateSmith/exp-test-gen/README.md

 which is how I imagine a user might go about testing this particular state machine.

-Setup instructions are in the test file, but tldr `npm test`.
+Setup instructions are in the test file, but tldr run these commands:
+* `npm install` - only needed once to install required packages
+* `npm test` - to run the tests

 In this example I added "jest" to the file names.
 It's a bit verbose and maybe we don't want to do that, but I did it to suggest that we could